martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/iam_token.rst

       :scale: 50%
       :align: center

 #.
-Open in a brower the URL obtained from the script and paste code:
+Open in a browser the URL obtained from the script and paste code:

    .. figure:: _static/get_iam_token/get_iam_token_enter_code.png
       :scale: 50%